lewiswolf/CNNOrchestration/readme.md

 `$ pipenv run retrain`

-All other model parameters can be configured in _src/settings.py_.
+All of the model hyperparameters can be configured in _src/settings.py_.

 When training is complete, the trained model is automatically saved in the _/models_ directory.